-The Affordable Learning Exchange (ALX) is requesting proposals to participate in its next cohort.
-ALX awards grants to instructors who want to transform their courses using open and affordable materials.
+The Affordable Learning Exchange (ALX) is requesting proposals to participate in our next cohort!
+ALX awards grants to instructors who want to transform their courses using open and affordable course materials.
 Any course at The Ohio State University is eligible for consideration–from small seminars to large, multi-section general education courses.

 The 10th annual Innovate Conference at Ohio State is a time for exploring groundbreaking approaches to education with technology, and Ohio State’s College of Social Work’s pilot of CarmenBooks is an excellent example.
 Lois Stepney, MSW Program Director, and Mike Shiflet, ALX Digital Publishing...